ThatQuiz Test Library Take this test now

 • 18.
 The primary purpose of a police interrogation is to:

-B) Obtain evidence through coercion
+A) Obtain evidence through coercion

 C) Immediately arrest anyone nearby

-D) Elicit the truth from a suspect
+D) Publicly shame the suspect

 • 19.
 Which of the following is a legal safeguard to ensure a confession is voluntary?